gemography/developers-blog/_posts/2019-06-07-our-favorite-sessions-from-wwdc-2019.md

 ---
 layout: post
-title:  "Top 20 sessions from WWDC 2019"
+title:  "Our top 20 sessions from WWDC 2019"
 date:   2019-06-07 18:00:00 +0000
 published: true
 image:
     path: /assets/top-20-wwdc-2019.png
     height: 1884
     width: 3600
-description: Our 20 favorite video sessions from WWDC 2019.
+description: If you're like us and you enjoy WWDC sessions as much as the keynote, we've got you covered with a list of our top 20 video sessions from WWDC 2019.
 ---

 Like every year, Apple's WWDC comes about and with it comes a plethora of new announcements and improvements across all platforms.
 This year was no exception. iOS got a new dark mode. macOS got a new name (and few improvements/features).
 We even got iPadOS now.

 But it's impossible to talk about WWDC 2019 without talking about Xcode 11 and SwiftUI.

-If you're like us and you enjoy WWDC sessions as much as the main keynote, we've compiled here a list of our favorite sessions from this year's WWDC:
+If you're like us and you enjoy WWDC sessions as much as the main keynote, we've got you covered with a list of our favorite sessions from this year's WWDC:

 ## Xcode 11